-For students, the first offense will result in a one day suspension, the second offense a two day suspension and the third offense a three day suspension.
-In addition, beginning with the third offense, the Student's name will be referred to the Suffolk Department of Health Services.
+Repeated offenses may result in a Superintendent hearing.
+In addition, the Student's name will be referred to the Suffolk Department of Health Services.
 Such a referral will subject the student and family to a personal appearance at the Health Department and a fine from the Health Department not to exceed \$500 per offense, payable to Suffolk County.

 Any staff member, parent or visitor who fails to comply with the state and county no-smoking laws will be subject to a referral to the Health Department.
-These individuals will also be subject to the Department's fine
+These individuals will also be subject to the Department's fine.

-It must be understood by all smokers that Sachem High School, East Campus will comply with the law.
-As a service to the community, Sachem East would be interested in offering courses, or advertising for non-profit groups that assist individuals who would like to stop smoking.
-Should anybody wish to discuss the law or the potential need for smoking cessation courses, you may contact Sachem East at (631) 716-8200, the Suffolk County Department of Health Services at (631) 853-3081.
+It must be understood by all smokers that Sachem High School, North Campus will comply with the law.
+As a service to the community, Sachem North would be interested in offering courses, or advertising for non-profit groups that assist individuals who would like to stop smoking.
+Should anybody wish to discuss the law or the potential need for smoking cessation courses, you may contact Sachem North at (631) 471-1400 or the Suffolk County Department of Health Services at (631) 853-3081.